 - any valid offshore treatment certificates.

-- destroying the item, or
+- destroying the goods.

-- Treatments can include:
+- Treatments include:

-- steam cleaning or washing to remove soil contamination (Note: a second inspection is required in these cases)
+- steam cleaning or washing to remove soil contamination (note: a second inspection is required in these cases)

 - heat treatment to devitalise plant material including bark.

 For information about a specific consignment of personal effects, contact your local Department of Agriculture and Water Resources

 For general biosecurity enquiries about importing personal effects please contact:

 Phone: 1800 900 090 (+61 3 8318 6700 from outside Australia)

 For general customs clearance enquiries about importing personal effects, contact the Department of Immigration and Border Protection: